plwt/VoiceAssist/README.md

 ## To Do

-1. Fix the Zoom option
-2. open terminal in default location
+1. open terminal in default location
-3. add full code comments
+2. add full code comments
-4. Add install requirements to .sh
+3. Add install requirements to .sh
-5. Make a clean up .sh
+4. Make a clean up .sh
-8. Add shutdown
+5. Add shutdown